Hot Jupiters are asynchronous rotators: Tidal-Ohmic Scenario

 Equilibrium temperatures near or above 1500 K appear to be needed for strong tidal-ohmic effects, unless the planetary magnetic field strengths are well in excess of the $10$~G assumed here.
-Figure \ref{omega} provides an asynchronicity ratio, $\Delta \omega /\omega_c$, demonstrating the equilibrium temperatures and magnetic field strengths needed for strong asynchronous rotation.
+To illustrate this, we calculate the asynchronicity ratio for a broad range of temperatures and magnetic field strengths given each planet.
+This results in Figure \mbox{\ref{omega}}, demonstrating the conditions needed for strong asynchronous rotation.

+It is important to acknowledge that our results do not account for the coupling between winds and Lorentz torque.
+This issue has been investigated by various authors, yielding varying conclusions \citep{RogersKomeck2014,Rogers_2017, Koll_2018, Knierim2022,Beltz_2022}.
+In the context of the present work, although the details of this coupling are not fully understood, we can expect wind speeds to be reduced in the high-temperature limit, potentially leading to a reduction in the net torquing of the bulk planetary interior.
+Consequently, our results should be conservatively interpreted as providing an upper limit on the degree of asynchronous rotation that would emerge from a more complete, fully MHD formulation of the problem—especially at high temperatures, where magnetic drag is expected to have a strong influence on wind patterns in hot Jupiters.